-Dive into Devil’s Crown at Floreana Island, where coral reef covers an eroded volcano crater and sea turtles, manta rays, and white-tipped reef sharks are often spotted.
+Dive into Devil’s Crown at Floreana Island—one of the best places to go snorkeling in the world—where coral reef covers an eroded volcano crater and sea turtles, manta rays, and white-tipped reef sharks are often spotted.

 Look for Galapagos penguins at Pinnacle Rock on Bartolome Island, or say hello to a friendly sea lion swimming in the ocean.